paulfloyd/freebsd_valgrind/FREEBSD_REGTEST.md

 Mostly not analyzed.

-addressable - looks like a filtering issue
+addressable - looks like a filtering issue descr_belowsp - SIGSEV handling issue d4w - reading address returned by sbrk(0) is Unaddressable for the exp but only Uninitialized for FreeBSD gone_abrt_xml - differences in signal details reach_thread_register - false positive leak sigaltstack - SIGSEV handling issue supponlyobj - false positive in a static in an inline function varinfo5 - diff in source backannotation x86/pushfpopf - not finding name of asm function

 ## Tests in massif

-94.6% good
+100% good

-== 37 tests, 0 stderr failures, 0 stdout failures, 0 stderrB failures, 0 stdoutB failures, 2 post failures ==
+== 37 tests, 0 stderr failures, 0 stdout failures, 0 stderrB failures, 0 stdoutB failures, 0 post failures ==
-massif/tests/new-cpp                     (post)
-massif/tests/overloaded-new              (post)

-The two fails need freebsd specific expected files.

 ## Tests in gdbserver_tests